Ground Zero: In Your House: Main event matches

 In the sixth match, Bret Hart defended the WWF Championship against The Patriot.
 Hart immediately attacked The Patriot as the bell sounded.
-The two traded punches until Bret gained advantage in the match for a few minutes.
+The two traded punches until Bret gained the advantage in the match for a few minutes.
 The Patriot turned the tide, but only for a few minutes also, until the British Bulldog appeared at ringside.
 Bulldog attempted to trip The Patriot by reaching for his ankle from underneath the bottom rope but failed.
 A short time later, Bulldog interrupted a pinfall attempt by The Patriot, prompting Vader to emerge and attack Bulldog.
 Bret tried to help but Vader threw him into the ring steps and then tossed him in the ring.
 Vader was then escorted back to the locker room as the referee let the match continue.
-In the end, The Patriot applied the sharpshooter on Bret, who powered out of it and locked-in his own sharpshooter, forcing The Patriot to submit to win the match.
-After the match Bret grabbed the American flag The Patriot had brought to the ring, ripped it off its pole and began to choke him with it.
+In the end, The Patriot applied the sharpshooter on Bret, who powered out of it and locked in his sharpshooter, forcing The Patriot to submit to win the match.
+After the match, Bret grabbed the American flag The Patriot had brought to the ring, ripped it off its pole, and began to choke him with it.
 Bret finally left the ring after assaulting one of the WWF officials (Pat Patterson) who were trying to stop the attack.